RetroSpecter/CSE490/README.md

 ## Scene Hierarchy:
 place all room objects in the roomObjects gameobject.
 You should nest objects that are tied to one another (such as the tv and the tv stand).
+## PostProcessing
+I added the script to the post processing package so that the temperature, saturation, and the vignette can change with the camera movement.
+You can see the scene changed from normal orange color to very scary blue, black and white color.